Privacy policy

 Why do we collect this data?

-Namotto processes the aforementioned data for us.
-The processing of this data is necessary for the provision of our CSR online courses by namotto and for the performance of the contract you have concluded with us.
+Namotto processes the aforementioned data for us as our processor.
+The processing of this data is necessary for the provision of our ESG online courses by namotto and for the execution of the contract you have concluded with us.

 With whom do we share this data?

 We share the aforementioned data with namotto and namotto’s processors.
-For this purpose, we have concluded a corresponding data processing agreement with namotto academies and friends GmbH & Co KG as our data processor in accordance with Section 28 GDPR.
+For this purpose, we have concluded a corresponding data processing agreement with namotto academies and friends GmbH & Co KG as our processor in accordance with Article 28 GDPR.
 For more information on namotto’s processors, see https://namottoandfriends.com/wp-content/uploads/2020/03/Datenschutz-namotto-academies-and-friends-GmbHCoKG.pdf

 What is the legal basis for processing this data?

-The legal basis for the processing of this data is our legitimate interest (Article 6(1)(f) GDPR) in the optimized performance of the contract by namotto and the necessity of this data for the performance of the contract (Article 6(1)(f) GDPR). letter b) GDPR).
+The legal basis for the processing of this data is our legitimate interest (Article 6(1)(f) GDPR) in the optimized performance of the contract by namotto and the necessity of this data for the performance of the contract (Article 6(1)(b) GDPR).

 3. storage of your data

 We store and process your personal data on rented servers in a member state of the European Union.
-Both we and the data centers commissioned by us protect your data using technical and organizational security measures to minimize risks in connection with loss, misuse, unauthorized access and unauthorized disclosure and modification of this data.
-Firewalls and data encryption are used for this purpose, for example, as well as physical access restrictions and authorization controls for data access.
+Both we and the data centers commissioned by us protect your data using technical and organizational security measures in order to minimize risks in connection with loss, misuse, unauthorized access and unauthorized disclosure and modification of this data.
+For example, firewalls and data encryption are used for this purpose, as well as physical access restrictions and authorization controls for data access.

 We store your personal data collected during a visit to our website (see section 2.a above) or entered by you when filling out the contact form (see section 2.b above) for a maximum of 31 days.
 We will store the data required to receive the newsletter until you have unsubscribed from the newsletter.
-The personal data collected by us for the processing of your order will be stored until the expiry of the statutory retention period.
-Contractual claims generally expire after 2-3 years, during which time data is usually required to check and implement claims in connection with the purchase.
+The personal data collected by us for the processing of your contractual relationships or in connection therewith will be stored until the expiry of the statutory retention obligation, unless otherwise regulated above under 2.).
+Contractual claims generally expire in 2-3 years, during which time data is generally required to check and implement claims in connection with the purchase.
 In addition, other laws (e.g. the German Commercial Code) may result in retention obligations of up to 10 years.

 4. disclosure of data